Q65 (band): 1965: Formation

 In early 1965, guitarists Joop Roelofs and Frank Nuyens joined with singer Willem Bieler to start the band.
 The line-up was completed with the addition of drummer Jay Baar, formerly of Leadbelly's Limited, and bass player Peter Vink.
 The band was inspired by rhythm and blues traditionals and the songs of Robert Johnson and Willie Dixon, as well as new bands, such as The Kinks, The Animals and The Rolling Stones.
-They started performing publicly in the Spring of 1965, and later that year, would start using the name, Q65.
+They started performing publicly in the Spring of 1965, and later that year, would start using the name Q65.
 The name is a combination of the songs "Susie Q" and "Route 66", but changed to 65 as that was the year the band was formed.
 During a concert at skating ring De Eenhoorn, they met producer Peter Koelewijn.
-Very impressed by their show, he invited them to an audition at the Phonogram studio, where they recorded two of their own songs; "And Your Kind" and "You're The Victor".
-Koelewijn decided to release them on vinyl.
+Very impressed by their show, he invited them to an audition at the Phonogram Studio studio, where they recorded two of their own songs: "And Your Kind" and "You're The Victor".
+Koelewijn released them on vinyl.

 1966-1968: The Golden Years

-In January 1966, their debut single "You're The Victor" was released and later peaked at No. 11 on the Dutch Top 40 in March 1966.
+In January 1966, their debut single, "You're The Victor", was released and later peaked at No. 11 on the Dutch Top 40 in March 1966.
 Then Hans van Hemert replaced Koelewijn.
-Two other singles reached the Dutch charts the same year; "The Life I Live" (No. 5) and "I Despise You" (No. 19).
-Under Van Hemert's guidance their first album entitled Revolution was released later that year by Decca Records, and became a hit, selling 35,000 in the Netherlands.
+Two other singles reached the Dutch charts the same year: "The Life I Live" (No. 5) and "I Despise You" (No. 19).
+Under Van Hemert's guidance their first album, entitled Revolution, was released later that year by Decca Records, and became a hit, selling 35,000 in the Netherlands.
 In 1967, they hit the charts again with the singles "From Above" (No. 13) and "World of Birds" (No. 8).
 Due to drug problems and military service duties of singer Wim Bieler, Q65 disbanded in 1968.